flutter-mapbox-gl/maps/README.md

 ## Install
 This project is available on [pub.dev](https://pub.dev/packages/mapbox_gl), follow the [instructions](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) to integrate a package into your flutter application.

+## :new: :new: Who's using this SDK :new: :new:

+We're compiling a list of apps using this SDK.
+If you want to be listed here, please open a PR and add yourself below (or open a ticket and we'll add you).

+- You?

 ### Running example app

 - Install [Flutter](https://flutter.io/get-started/) and validate its installation with `flutter doctor`